 Hattori Ryokuchi Park is a large park comprised of several steep and exquisite hills as well as mountainous terrain, and is located in the northern part of Osaka.

 The setting and true aesthetics of this park are a bit rustic when compared to the booming nightlife of Osaka and other Japanese cities as a whole.

 It is truly beautiful and peaceful with elegant fountains and playgrounds for children to enjoy.

 It should come as no surprise that many locals, and sometimes tourists, use this park to relieve stress and achieve the ultimate relaxation time.

 Tennis courts and horse riding centers are readily available for those looking for more of a thrill.

 The park generally stays open at all times, as there are so many activities to experience and enjoy.

-Check Out Osaka Castle
+7. Check Out Osaka Castle

-If you are looking to experience a real cultural and historical landmark in the city, Osaka Castle is the perfect place to visit based on the true significance in helping the now close-knit nation of Japan to be unified.
+If you are looking to experience a real cultural and historical landmark in the city, Osaka Castle is the perfect place to visit based on the true significance of helping the now close-knit nation of Japan to be unified.

 So really, the Osaka castle that you can see now was reconstructed in 1931.